- Print

 AWSLambdaBasicExecutionRole

 BYO S3 Event Storage outlines the process for optionally setting up Darwinium with your own S3 bucket to store event details.
+If using this functionality, the CloudFront additionally needs to be able to write to your S3, hence why adding the S3 write-only policy that was created upon that setup.

 If your BYO S3 Bucket is in a different AWS account to your Lambdas and Lambda execution role, you must also create a bucket policy for it as described in BYO S3 installation.